wavefrontHQ/docs/pages/doc/query_language_aggregate_functions.md

 ## Aggregation Best Practice -- When to Use Raw or Aggregated Data

-Your use case and data shape determines whether running queries over raw data or over aggrated data makes more sense.
+Your use case and data shape determines whether running queries over raw data or over aggregated data makes more sense.

 * Use aggregated data if you want quick and precise results for all points in time in which at least one time series reported.
-* Use raw data if you aggregate over a large search space (many time series, long time)--the system has to perform *interpolation* (see above), and that can affect query performance.
+* Use raw data if you aggregate over a large search space (many time series, long time).
+When the system has to perform *interpolation* (see above) over a large search space, query performance can suffer.
-* As a compromise, consider calling `align()` before applying a raw aggregation functions, for example, `rawsum(align(1m, ts("my_data")))`
+* As a compromise, consider calling `align()` before applying raw aggregation functions, for example, `rawsum(align(1m, ts("my_data")))`

 Here are some details: